If you were laid off, your first thought might have been, “How am I going to make money?” or “How will I pay my bills?”

 All of this will reduce your financial pressure and obligations, so you can keep yourself feeling positive after a layoff and focus on your job search.

 If you were laid off or are unemployed, you now know how to make money (and how to save money).
 By using the ideas above, you can stay on top of your bills and expenses while looking for your next position!

 Make sure to focus on your job search, too, though.
-I recommend you dedicate at least two hours per day to look for work and try to replace the job you lost in the layoff.
+I recommend you dedicate at least two hours per day to looking for work and trying to replace the job you lost in the layoff.

 Managing your personal finances and trying to make spare money is one side of the battle, but the sooner you can replace the job you lost, the better.